Skip to content

 • First design the business model and define the ER model

-• Describe the data structure required by the business through inheritance and extension, use DataLoader to obtain data, and use post methods to adjust the data
+• Describe the data structure required by the business through inheritance and extension, use DataLoader to fetch data, and use post methods to adjust data (build blocks, make fine adjustments)

-• Use FastAPI and TypeScript sdk generator to transmit methods and type information to the frontend
+• Use FastAPI and TypeScript sdk generator to pass methods and type information to the frontend